Against early marriage in Gulistan

-According to the results of a preliminary study conducted within the "Increasing tolerance in selected municipalities to promote social cohesion in Kyrgyzstan" project, the society in Gulistan is deeply religious, observes Sharia law, but significantly lacks knowledge about secularism and the foundations of the Constitution of the Kyrgyz Republic.
+A preliminary study conducted within the ‘Increasing tolerance in selected municipalities to promote social cohesion in Kyrgyzstan’ project found that society in Gulistan is deeply religious, observes Sharia law, but significantly lacks knowledge about secularism and the foundations of the Constitution of the Kyrgyz Republic.

 A woman in a focus group in the village of Gulistan shares with us;

 I live by Sharia law and teach my girls, too.
 Girls don’t need education, they are created for their future husbands, they should become good wives for them and should not contradict them in anything … They should know the Quran and raise real Muslims.

 The International Alert Kyrgyzstan project creates conditions for active civic participation and cooperation between local authorities and religious figures within the framework of the Constitution and the law “on freedom of religion and religious organisations.”

 Experts, together with the State Commission for Religious Affairs of the Kyrgyz Republic, conducted trainings for civil society activists, religious leaders and representatives of LSG bodies of Gulistan on mediation, conflict sensitivity, social tolerance and legal aspects of relations between LSG bodies, religious organisations and civil society.

 “Imagine, I have never read the Constitution and thought, did we really need it?
 At the training, I realised its importance.
 When I began to read it for the first time, I realised that Kyrgyzstan is not a Muslim country, that we not only have rights, but also obligations, that there are laws.
 I also found out that imams will be held accountable for conducting nikes (religious marriage ceremony) involving underage children,” said one training participant.